Operation Underworld: Operation Underworld

-Fears about possible sabotage or disruption of the waterfront led Commander Charles R. Haffenden of the U.S. Navy Office of Naval Intelligence (ONI) Third Naval District in New York to set up a special security unit.
-He sought the help of Joseph Lanza, who ran the Fulton Fish Market, to get intelligence about the New York waterfront, control the labor unions, and identify possible refueling and resupply operations for German submarines with the help of the fishing industry along the Atlantic Coast.
+Fears about possible sabotage or disruption of the waterfront led Commander Charles R. Haffenden of the US Navy Office of Naval Intelligence (ONI) Third Naval District in New York to set up a special security unit.
+He sought the help of Joseph Lanza, a racketeer and member of the Genovese crime family, who ran the Fulton Fish Market, to get intelligence about the New York waterfront, control the labor unions, and identify possible refueling and resupply operations for German submarines with the help of the fishing industry along the East Coast of the United States.

-To cover Lanza's activities, Haffenden also approached Lansky, who had previously broken up pro-Nazi German-American Bund rallies, including one in Manhattan's Yorkville German neighborhood that he personally disrupted alongside fourteen associates.
+To cover Lanza's activities, Haffenden also approached Lansky, who had previously broken up pro-Nazi German American Bund rallies, including one in Manhattan's Yorkville German neighborhood that he personally disrupted alongside fourteen associates.
 He solicited Lansky's help in reaching Lansky's partner Luciano.
 Luciano had been tried and convicted in 1936 for compulsory prostitution and running a prostitution racket after District Attorney Thomas E. Dewey had investigated him for years and was serving a 30- to 50-year sentence at Dannemora.

 Luciano agreed to cooperate with authorities in hopes of consideration for early release from prison.
-In addition to Lansky and the Jewish gangsters wanting revenge for the Nazis' oppression of Jews, Luciano and the Mafia also wanted revenge on Benito Mussolini and the Fascist regime in Italy after Mussolini had directed Prefect of Palermo Cesare Mori to eradicate the Sicilian Mafia.
-By 1928, Fascists had arrested over 11,000 suspected Mafia members and driven many more to flee Sicily, including future Five Families bosses Joseph Bonnano and Carlo Gambino.

-Luciano's contacts allegedly assisted in Operation Husky, the Allied Forces’ 1943 amphibious invasion of Sicily by providing maps of the island's harbors, photographs of its coastline and names of trusted contacts inside the Sicilian Mafia, who also wished to see Mussolini toppled.
-Luciano directed Calogero Vizzini to assist the Allies in the invasion of Italy.
-Vizzini became the central character in the history of direct Mafia support for the Allies during Operation Husky, spending 6 days on an American tank guiding Allied forces through the mountain pass and directing his Sicilian Mafia to eliminate Italian snipers in the mountains.
-Just over two weeks after Operation Husky began, Mussolini was deposed on July 25th.
+On 12 January 1943 Lanza pled guilty to six counts of extortion and also for conspiracy.
+He was sentenced to seven and half to fifteen years in prison.
+There was no mention of Lanza's cooperation with ONI during his trial.
+Lanza's lawyer requested leniency, claiming he had been an asset to the community, referring to his work with the union.
+Judge Wallace was unimpressed, contrarily describing Lanza as an "unmitigated nuisance to the community".
+His imprisonment marked the end of his involvement in Operation Underworld.

 For his cooperation, Luciano was moved to a more convenient and comfortable open prison in Great Meadows in May 1942.
 Luciano's influence in stopping sabotage remains unclear, but authorities did note that strikes on the docks stopped after Luciano's attorney Moses Polakoff contacted underworld figures with influence over the longshoremen and their unions.
 In 1946, Luciano's sentence was commuted after he had served 9½ years.
 He was deported to Italy as part of the provisions of his sentence being commuted and died in 1962 in Naples.